Six mountains. Four patches.

 Each finisher will be sent a certificate with an official member number — all numbers are awarded in the order of completed applications received — plus a 6er patch and sticker.
 Your name will also be added to the official Saranac Lake 6er member roster.

 *Please allow for up to 12 weeks for processing

 - Haystack (2,878 feet)

 The 6ers are a great introduction to hiking in the Adirondacks.
 Along the way you’ll find rewards aplenty: Gently rolling terrain, bird-filled wetlands, towering pine forests, and steep, challenging ascents that lead to outstanding views of mountains and water.

 Not all 6ers are created equal, which can make it difficult to know where to begin.
-Start by downloading the Saranac Lake 6er map, then try Mount Baker or St. Regis Mountain — they’re the easiest of the bunch and particularly good for people hiking with kids.
+Start by downloading the Saranac Lake 6er map.
 Work your way up to the more difficult climbs, where higher elevations reward hikers with more expansive views.
 Once you’ve completed all six, you’ve earned bragging rights — and a 6er patch!

 You can take your time and pick the peaks off one-by-one to earn the 6er patch — there’s one for completing the challenge in winter and one for summer.
 If you like to push yourself, become a summer or winter Ultra 6er by doing them all in a 24-hour period during those seasons.
 Keep in mind, if you're going for Ultra status you must sign in and out of the trail register next to the 6er kiosk at Berkeley Green in downtown Saranac Lake.
 Non-Ultras are also invited to sign the register.
 Do you have what it takes to collect all four patches?